itconsultis/weixin-payment/README.md

 The client exposes a clean interface to WeChat's payment-related web service calls.
-It transparently handles boilerplate stuff like request signing and XML serialization so you can focus on the important stuff.
+It transparently handles boilerplate stuff like request signing and XML serialization so you can focus on more important things.

 ## What it does NOT do